spree/spree/guides/content/developer/core/inventory.md

 ![image](../images/developer/core/stock_movements.png)

-Stock movements allow you to mange the inventory of a stock item for a stock location.
+Stock movements allow you to manage the inventory of a stock item for a stock location.
 Stock movements are created in the admin interface by first navigating to the product you want to manage.
 Then, follow the "Stock Management" link in the sidebar.

 As shown in the image above, you can increase or decrease the count on hand available for a variant at a stock location.
 To increase the count on hand, make a stock movement with a positive quantity.
 To decrease the count on hand, make a stock movement with a negative quantity.